If you’ve had a religious experience while playing video games and smoking weed, you’re not alone.

 Yes, Shadow of the Colossus.
 What a mindfuck.
 Here I am trying to slay these 14 creatures and I ride my horse in this incredible landscape and I keep on expecting that the same thing will happen that happens in other games — that there will be all kinds of pixelated mean guys jumping from every corner, and I’ll have to click a lot of buttons furiously to survive.
 But then nothing happens!
 You find yourself meditating as you ride across this vast landscape, and then this creature appears and it doesn’t want to die.
 You try to kill it but the battles last a half hour and it gives you all this time to reflect.
 It’s a deep spiritual shock when you play that game, to realize that games can do that.
 And then you stop and realize that not only does that game do that, but all games do that.
 Not quite as brilliantly or evocatively, but they do still do it.
 It’s like the Job-like aspect of Max Payne, or the kind of musings about karma you have when you’re truly immersed in any Mario-type game.
 It’s a deep thought process.

 I felt that way when I was playing Journey, which is still one of my favorite games of all time.
 No points, no score, no characters, no dialogue.
 Just pure atmosphere and intuition in this cool environment with beautiful music.
-But that game seems like it’s all about open-ended spiritual exploration.
+But that game seems like it’s all about open-ended spiritual exploration, whereas most games are not.

 It’s nice if a game is like Journey and it actually intelligently does that sort of work for you and provokes you to being in the spiritual mindset.
 But my claim in the book — which isn’t anything conclusive but more of a thought exercise — is that the act of playing all games can be like that.
 Even if it’s the shittiest, schlockiest game you’ve ever played, the most commercial shoot-em-up ever, fundamentally what you’re doing is the same.